 There is no guarantee that it will behave itself at a shorter length, but this cut would suit you:

 Alternatively, if you went with your natural curls, you could pump up the volume with the aid of a curling iron.
 This way of styling would not cause the flip at your current length.
-Round brush blow-drying brings on the flip.
+Blow-drying with a round brush brings on the flip.

 Fine, curly hair does not take bleach highlights very well, and they can be super drying.
 A richer solid colour like this would be your best bet: